 Get-UnifiedGroupLinks <group or team name> -LinkType Members | FL DisplayName,PrimarySmtpAddress

 To run the Get-UnifiedGroupLinks cmdlet, you have to be assigned the View-Only Recipients role in Exchange Online or be a member of a role group that's assigned the View-Only Recipients role.

 To collect a list of the URLs for the OneDrive for Business sites in your organization so you can add them to a hold or search associated with an eDiscovery case, see Create a list of all OneDrive locations in your organization.
 The script in this article creates a text file that contains a list of all OneDrive sites in your organization.
 To run this script, you have to install and use the SharePoint Online Management Shell.
 Be sure to append the URL for your organization's MySite domain to each OneDrive site that you want to search.
 This is the domain that contains all your OneDrive; for example,

 https://contoso-my.sharepoint.com.
 Here's an example of a URL for a user's OneDrive site:

 The URL for a user's OneDrive account includes their user principal name (UPN) (for example,

 https://alpinehouse-my.sharepoint.com/personal/sarad_alpinehouse_onmicrosoft_com).
 In the rare case that a person's UPN is changed, their OneDrive URL will also change to incorporate the new UPN.
-If a user's OneDrive account is part of an eDiscovery hold, old and their UPN is changed, you need to update the hold and you'll have to update the hold and add the user's new OneDrive URL and remove the old one.
+If a user's OneDrive account is part of an eDiscovery hold, and their UPN is changed, you need to update the hold by adding the user's new OneDrive URL and removing the old one.
+If the URL for the OneDrive site changes, previously placed holds on the site remain effective and content is preserved.
 For more information, see How UPN changes affect the OneDrive URL.